ycs77/bootstrap-vue-arsenic/docs/markdown/intro/README.md

 If you need to pass a custom
 [BootstrapVueArsenic configuration](/docs/misc/settings#default-bootstrapvuearsenic-configuration),
-you may due so by setting the `config` property in your `nuxt.config.js`:
+you may do so by setting the `config` property in your `nuxt.config.js`:

 ```js
 module.exports = {